Sijo

 Autumn Storm

-Walking to far scarlet hills as early autumn thunder rolls,
+Walking to the far, scarlet hills as early autumn thunder rolls

 sudden torrents of rain drench me.
 But this cold is a bright relief;